Scotland in 1969 |

 -- With just three strikers, the team might need one more goal scorer. i could drop Charlie Cooke for striker.
 But I could not find better candidates.

 -- Kenny Dalglish was still a teenager in 1970.
-He had played for the first team with Celtic, but was mainly used in the reserves.
+He had not played for the first team with Celtic, but was mainly used in the reserves.
 He made his national team debut in 1972.

 -- Hugh Curran scored 20 goals in England that season, but he played once in the World Cup Qualifiers.
 John O'Hara had a breakout season in the 1969-1970 season when Derby returned to the top flight.
 Toward the end of the season, he was in form, which led to a call-up from Scotland.
 But for this team, I could not find a spot for them.